KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AareGuru by buge](https://github.com/buge/MMM-AareGuru)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-AareGuru.js`: Replace it with built-in fetch.

 ### [MMM-AC-aseag by j-hiller](https://github.com/j-hiller/MMM-AC-aseag)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-AC-aseag.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.